cytodata/cytods/content/resources.md

 ##  Software, data and literature in the field
 We are maintaining a list of interesting papers, software and data resources used for morphological profiling and biological data science in [the Awesome-Cytodata repository](https://github.com/cytodata/awesome-cytodata).
 Contributions via pull requests are more than welcome!

-## Getting started with morphological profiling
+## Getting started with morphological profile analyses

 Are you interested in analyzing image-based screening experiments but don't have any experience in morphological profiling and wonder where to start?
 Here are some suggestions: